Here are five ways to round numbers in R:

 The signif() function rounds the value to a specified number of significant digits.
 It means keeping the first few most significant digits and rounding off the rest.

 For example, signif(123456, digits=3) would give 123000.
-This type of rounding is helpful when you are dealing with a very large number and want to maintain a certain precision.
+This type of rounding is helpful when dealing with extremely large numbers, and maintaining a specific precision is desired.

 num_vec <- c(11.23, 46.56, 21.89)